Malignant Melanoma Treatment Advice

 Melanomas tend to resemble a mole that is undergoing changes in size, shape or colour.
 They may become lumpy or ‘nodular’ and even ulcerate with bleeding.
 Sometimes they occur in a pre-existing mole, but around half the time they arise in an area or normal skin.

-D: Diameter – if a mole is enlarging it should be reviewed
+- D: Diameter – if a mole is getting bigger it should be reviewed.

 The degree of spread a melanoma has undergone will be classified by stages: